Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 }
 ```

-Another configuration option is to set the API URL and key through setting `BASISTHEORY_API_URL` and `BASISTHEORY_API_KEY`
+Another configuration option is to just set the API key through setting `BASISTHEORY_API_KEY` environment var.
+This leaves
-environment vars.
-This leaves you with optionally setting the client timeout, which defaults to 15 seconds.
-So the most
+you with optionally setting the API URL and client timeout through `BASISTHEORY_API_URL` and `BASISTHEORY_CLIENT_TIMEOUT`
+env vars, respectively.
+These don't need to be explicitly set since the API URL defaults to `https://api.basistheory.com`
-minimal `provider` config can look like this:
+and the client timeout defaults to 15 seconds.
+So the most minimal `provider` config can look like this:

 ```terraform
 provider "basistheory" {